DAVID SALISBURY JONES (CHAIR)

-She contributes principally to the communication and awareness work of the organisations she supports, and particularly enjoys devising innovative educational programmes for young people.
-She has shared her life with her husband, Andreas, two sons, two grandsons (so far) and, to date, five English bull terriers (though not all at the same time)!
+She contributes principally to the communication and awareness work of the organisations she supports, and particularly enjoys devising innovative educational programmes and games for young people.
+She has shared her life with her husband, Andreas, two sons, four grandchildren (so far) and, to date, six English bull terriers (though not all at the same time)!

-She harbours an as yet unfulfilled ambition one day to swim in the sea alongside a wild turtle.
+Anna harbours an as-yet-unfulfilled ambition one day to swim in the sea alongside a wild turtle.

-Sophia Kyriakopoulou joined GAWF/Animal Action as an Operations Manager in 2017.
-She is responsible for the management of our operational animal services.
+Sophia Kyriakopoulou joined GAWF/Animal Action in 2017, and is responsible for the management of our operational animal services.
 She holds a BA in Communication and Media as well as a MA in Conflict and Communication from the University of Athens.

-Sophia is passionate about animal welfare and in her spare time she volunteers at a local animal shelter.
-She loves to travel but not as much as she loves cats.
+Sophia is passionate about animal welfare and in her spare time she fosters stray kittens.
+She loves to travel but not as much as she loves cats and dogs.
 Her spoiled adopted cat Yaya and her two dogs Gus and Kika can confirm this.

 Serafina holds a BSc in Marketing Management from Deree College and a MBA in Marketing Communications from New York Institute of Technology.

 After many years of professional experience in a multinational business environment she has decided to dedicate her life to what she loves most – helping animals.
-She has been a volunteer in the area of animal welfare for almost 20 years and has now taken the role of Animal Action’s Neutering Officer.
+She has been a volunteer in the area of animal welfare for almost 20 years and has now oversees our animal welfare programmes.

 She lives in Athens with her three rescue dogs King, Claire and Mickey who is also a Pet Therapy dog.